Monday, 26 January 2026

 Back behind the wheel

-I’ve always fancied building a few scale representations of cars I’ve driven over the years and that got me thinking about another predicament I currently find myself in.
-Getting the mancave ready to work in again I have planned a few upgrades, and one of them involves a trip to a hardware store.
-Trouble is, I don’t actually have a 1:1 scale car to pick the stuff up with!
+I’ve always fancied building a few scale representations of cars I’ve driven over the years and that got me thinking about another predicament I found myself in.
+Getting the mancave ready to work in again I had planned a few upgrades, and one of them involved a trip to a hardware store.
+Trouble is, I didn't actually have a 1:1 scale car to pick the stuff up with!

 My old 2017 Subaru BRZ taken at Trac Mon (Anglesey racing circuit)